 Dark Chocolate with Pistachio and Chili Pepper with Pinot Noir

 Needless to say, this chocolate’s combination of savory and bitter flavors makes for a powerful experience, so you don’t want to pair it with something too full-bodied.
 A fruity Pinot Noir will work very well, and a light-bodied Syrah can be a good back-up.
 They allow the rich, spicy flavors of the chocolate to play around, but soothes them and creates a nice, sweet mouthfeel.

 What you should know about pairing wine with luxury chocolate edibles

 Dreamland Chocolates offers connoisseurs luxury chocolate with premium cannabis.
 It’s important to know that mixing cannabis and alcohol can make the effects of both substances stronger.
 So don’t take too much of either, and make sure you’re in a safe, comfortable space with people that you trust.

 If you want the experience of pairing wine with chocolate edibles but without the effects of mixing cannabis and alcohol, you can use non-alcoholic wines, instead.
 Even without alcohol, avoid overindulging in chocolate edibles.
 One serving is plenty for the desired effect.

 Want to add chocolate edibles to your at-home wine pairing?
 Select a flavor from our menu that appeals to you and pairs well with your favorite bottle of wine.
 We have three convenient shopping options to choose from.
 If you want to limit contact you can choose our delivery service or pick-up option, or as of May 11, 2020 you will be able to shop in-store from 10a.m.-12 a.m.
-Our in-store shopping is in accordance with Governor Steve Sisolak’s compliance board—read more about it here.
+Our in-store shopping is in accordance with Governor Steve Sisolak’s compliance board—read more about our COVID prevention measures.